 The development will have some impact on our gardens, however we think this is a good use of the space to ensure we can provide our services for our patients into the future.
 The extension will allow people to make more use of the gardens as the café area will include outside spaces to sit and enjoy the garden and take in the view of the lake.

 When will work start and finish?

-Subject to planning permission, we anticipate the build would start in March 2020 and be completed by February 2021.
+We anticipate the build will start in March 2020 and be completed by February 2021.

 Will the café be open to the public?